 The North Carolina Advance Health Care Directive Registry allows individuals to register their advance directive documents with the state.
 This registry was established in 2001 by state law and is administered by the Office of the Secretary of State.
 The intention of the registry is to assure that documents are secure and available.
 The Advance Health Care Directive Registry is voluntary and documents do not need to be submitted to the registry to be valid.
 Registered documents are accessible using a document file number and dedicated password.
 They are not subject to public records disclosure.
 Users are charged a one-time \$10 fee to submit their advance directives.
-Hard copies of advance directives and payment by check must be mailed to the Advance Health Care Directive Registry.
+Hard copies of advance directives and payment by check must be mailed to the Advance Health Care Directive Registry for submission.
+In 2017, there were 7,785 advance directives filed with the registry.
 There is no means to submit documents or payments electronically.